david-ist/scrap_search/README.md

 queries.py -> contains all the query functions used in the scripts dbuse.py -> contex manager created for the database lookup.py -> doing the actual lookup and storing it in a dictionary.

+The DBConfig is expected in a JSON file.
+The JSON file format should look like the following:
+{"dbconfig":  {"host": "127.0.0.1",
+            "user": "user",
+            "password": "password",
+            "database": "website"}}